faceyspacey/respond-framework-docs-old/docs/route-config.md

 }
 ```

-And a path that maches will look like this:
+And a path that matches will look like this:

 ```js
 '/repo/faceyspacey/respond-framework/blob/master/src/core/createRouter.js'